-For the spatially-discrete array, the spatial DoF of the LoS channel between the array \(\mathscr{P}\) and the linear array \(\mathscr{Q}\) is defined as the number of dominant eigenvalues of channel correlation matrix \( \mathbf{V} = \mathbf{H}^H \mathbf{H} \), where \(\mathbf{H}\) is the matrix of channel coefficients between the array \(\mathscr{P}\) and the linear array \( \mathscr{Q} \).
-In the idealized model where both arrays have an infinite number of elements with infinitesimal spacing, the matrix \(\mathbf{V}\) is extended to a self-adjoint (Hermitian) integral operator \(\mathcal{V}\) defined as
+For spatially discrete arrays, the LoS DoF is often taken as the number of dominant eigenvalues of \(\mathbf V=\mathbf H^{\mathsf H}\mathbf H\), where \(\mathbf H\) is the discrete channel matrix.
+For CAP arrays with infinitesimal spacing, the Rx-side correlation is the self-adjoint, positive, compact integral operator